chakitan/chakitan/README.md

 ## Namaste \_/\\_
-- 🙃 In 3 words I'm a Techie - Dreamer - Curious
+- 🙃 I'm a Techie - Dreamer - Curious
 - 🌱 I’m currently learning Ansible & K8s
 - 👯 I’m looking to collaborate on great things to bring joy to people
 - 💬 Ask me about tech buzz I'm there to share!